oscimp/gnss-sdr-1pps/README.md

-This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band and additionally 1-PPS output, as well as jamming detection and cancellation capability by detecting strongly correlated signals detected by multiple antennas.
+This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band and additionally 1-PPS output [0], as well as jamming detection and cancellation capability by detecting strongly correlated signals detected by multiple antennas.
 It is assumed that two antennas are connected to the two inputs of a dual channel coherent SDR receiver -- tests were completed with